denizsecmen/Yes-No-Vote/README.md

 ## Ablities
 - Can select Yes and No button
 - Can see the total selected yes and no result at pie-chart.
-## Tools and Languages used in proje
+## Tools and Languages used in project
 - Database
   - MYSQL
 - Backend